Table of Contents_

 Once the 980 is connected to your home’s WiFi you’ll be able to manually activate the Robovac’s cleaning cycle, as well as schedule cleaning days and with that the time.
 My living room and kitchen, which are connected, total about 350 square feet.
 It takes the Roomba 980 about 30 minutes to completely clean the area, minus the space under the two sofas.
 And I know this because the Roomba app has a History section, allowing you to review the time and the total square footage covered.
 Interestingly enough, my Roomba 980 generally covers about 250-280 sq ft, which now makes me realize my home may be smaller than advertised.
 Good things I rent.

 Within the app, you can also view the status of the bin, rollers and sensors.
 When indicating “red” it’s time to address some issues, though you’ll need to manually reset the status in the app once you’ve performed any routine maintenance.
 There you can also view instructions and find links to new parts in the event something does break or wear beyond use.

 I should note that remote access, while outside my home’s network, was slow to respond, but did work after a few attempts.
 But nevertheless, it did allow me to manually control cleaning if needed.

 Yes, the Roomba 980 comes at a premium.
-By comparison, there are view vacuums, be it canister, upright or handheld vacuums, that cost this much; $900.
-However, with it you get a vacuum that is capable of cleaning both carpet and hardwood all without damaging it.
+By comparison, there are view vacuums, be they canister, upright or handheld vacuums, that cost this much; $900.
+However, with it, you get a vacuum that is capable of cleaning both carpet and hardwood all without damaging it.
 And doing so with a frequency that even a dedicated maid or housekeeper can’t attain.

 And, if you’re still struggling with the price tag there are a few things to think about.

-To that end, the iOS app works flawless and makes scheduling the IRobot Roomba 980 ultra easy.
-It also helps you maintain the vacuum, which in upon itself requires nothing more than a Philips head screwdriver.
+To that end, the iOS app works flawlessly and makes scheduling the IRobot Roomba 980 ultra-easy.
+It also helps you maintain the vacuum, which in itself requires nothing more than a Philips head screwdriver.